gel/gel.github.io/content/interviews/1-intro/_index.md

 insert_anchor_links = "right"
 +++

-Interview skills are very difficult to acquire while working in a regular day-to-day job.
-Therefore any attempt to be recruited by a different company will usually require massive investment of time and energy.

-Unfortunately, interviewing while working is also the most preferable option.
-It allows you to:

-- Negotiate a better contract without fear.
+Developing effective interview skills presents difficulties for those established in their current roles.
+Pursuing employment opportunities with other companies commonly necessitates substantial time and effort.
+However, seeking new positions while still employed offers advantages, including the abilities to:

-- Have self confidence.
+- Negotiate improved employment agreements with greater confidence.

+- Demonstrate self-assurance throughout the process.

-- Provide active relevant work examples and data-points.
+- Provide relevant, timely examples and metrics from one's work history.

-After switching jobs more than 5 times (vertical or lateral career moves) I have finally decided to document the steps and optimize the process for myself and others.
+With experience transitioning between over five positions (both vertical promotions and lateral moves), I have chosen to record these steps and refine the process to benefit both myself and others.